Our Highland Honeymoon

 No sign of the monster but we did pick up a souvenir from lifelong Nessie Hunter Steve Feltham who lives in a shack looking out across the loch from Dores Inn car park.

-Finally we reached the starting point in Inverness and we spent our first night roughing it at Torvean Car Park, one of the designated overnight car parks on the Highland Motorhome and Campervan Scheme.
+Finally we reached the starting point at Inverness and we spent our first night roughing it at Torvean Car Park, one of the designated overnight car parks on the Highland Motorhome and Campervan Scheme.

 We were rewarded in the morning when the sun came out and, after stocking up on supplies at Inverness Tesco, we set off early to our first destination on the route - the town of Dornoch.